 Right ventricular dysfunction and dilation lead to chordal tethering contributing to loss of leaflet apposition.2 In addition, dilation of the free wall of the right ventricle results in tricuspid annular enlargement, primarily in its anterior/posterior (mural) aspect, resulting in significant functional TR (fTR) as a result of leaflet malcoaptation3 (Fig. 46-1B).

 The tricuspid annulus has a complex three-dimensional structure, which differs from the more symmetric "saddle-shaped" mitral annulus.
 The tricuspid annulus is dynamic and can change markedly with loading conditions.
 During the cardiac cycle, there is a ∼20% reduction in annular circumference (∼30% reduction in annular area) with atrial systole.4,5 This distinct shape has implications for the design and application of currently available annuloplasty rings in the tricuspid position.
 Most commercially available rings or bands are essentially planar except for the Edwards MC3 annuloplasty system.

 Fukuda et al.4 studied the shape and movement of the healthy and diseased tricuspid annulus performing a real-time three-dimensional transthoracic echocardiographic study.
-Healthy subjects had a nonplanar, elliptical-shaped tricuspid ...
+Healthy subjects had a nonplanar, elliptical-shaped tricuspid annulus, with the posteroseptal ...